Go2Engle/PoGoMap-GUI/README.md

 # PoGoMap-GUI
 ## NEWS
-New Release! using the new installer you will now allow you to use the built in updater!
-Follow instructions Below!

 ## Description
 This is a GUI tool created to ease the process of running your pokemongo-map and creating new accounts to scan with.
 This combines a few tools created by other fantastic users on github!
 Without there tools I would have no need to create this tool.
 This is a windows only tool.
 Sorry for my horrible coding but so far it seems to get the job done!